Suburb overview

 5014

-Official Australia Post postcode for Royal Park.
+Postcode for Royal Park, from a community postcode dataset cross-checked against Australia Post.
 A postcode may cover multiple suburbs.

 Australia Post Postcode Finder →